Wiktor-99/rtest/README.md

-# Test Tools ROS
+# ROS 2 Testing Framework

-This repository provides a suite of tools and utilities tailored for testing and debugging ROS2 (Robot Operating System) applications.
-It aims to simplify the development and testing workflows for ROS2-based projects, particularly in scenarios involving integration testing.
+This repository provides a suite of tools and utilities tailored for testing and debugging ROS 2 (Robot Operating System) applications.
+It aims to simplify the development and testing workflows for ROS 2-based projects, particularly in scenarios involving unit and integration testing.

-The tools in this repository address challenges posed by ROS2's inter-process communication, which can lead to inconsistent test results.
+The tools in this repository address challenges posed by ROS 2's inter-process communication, which can lead to inconsistent test results.
 By focusing on integration testing without revalidating the underlying RMW (ROS Middleware) implementations, this repository ensures a more streamlined and reliable testing process.

 ## Contributors
 This repository and tooling was initally developed as a collaboration between [BEAM](https://beam.global/) and [Spyrosoft](https://spyro-soft.com/); and is maintained as a collaboration.